Octavia Fields Branch Library

 The Humble community has been part of the Harris County Public Library system since its founding in 1921.
 The first Humble library station opened in November 1921 at the Humble School.
 Miss M. Whiteley was the custodian of the 114 books in the collection.
 The books circulated very well, with more than 260 checkouts in the first month of operation.

-During the summer of 1923, the library collection moved to the Retail Merchant's Association building so service could continue while school was out of session.
+During the summer of 1923, the library collection moved to the Retail Merchants' Association building so service could continue while school was out of session.
 That fall, the collection was split between the Humble High School and Woodward School in Moonshine Hill (seen here).
 By this time, the library was open two days a week.

 Three years later, in 1926, the collection moved to a local church, and Margaret Carpenter was put in charge.
 Circulation continued to increase as the library opened for an additional afternoon each week.
 The community wanted a separate library building, but eventually, space was set aside in the new Humble Courthouse, which was under construction at the time.

 In September 1928, the library was moved to the Humble City Hall Courthouse.
 The space was minimal and could only be used for checking out materials.
-There was no room for further growth to the collection or story hours.
+There was no room for further growth in the collection or story hours.
 The library was open 3 days a week.

 In 1929, Mrs. John Franks took over for Margaret Carpenter temporarily until Esther Deckard was named the librarian.
 Deckard would oversee the branch for the next 30 years.